tripal/tripal_galaxy/docs/option1/workflows.rst

 .. image:: ./workflows.2.png

 Select a Galaxy server and a list of workflows appears.
 In the previous :doc:`./remote_servers` section we added the UseGalaxy public server.
-However, for the remainder of this tutorial we will use a local Galaxy server which has several pre-installed workflows from the `StatonLab Galaxy Workflows library <https://github.com/statonlab/galaxy-workflows>`_.
+However, for the remainder of this tutorial we will use a local Galaxy server which has several pre-installed workflows from the `Staton Lab Galaxy Workflows library <https://github.com/statonlab/galaxy-workflows>`_.

 .. image:: ./workflows.3.png